What Marriage Has Taught Me About Money

 Why do you want to be rich?

 I'm not the only one who has been thinking about the relationship between money and meaning lately.
-This is a guest post from CJ at WiseMoneyMatters.com, who is trying to live a rich life even as he works to pay down debt.
+This article was written by CJ at WiseMoneyMatters.com, who is trying to live a rich life even as he works to pay down debt.

 I love this quote from Dr. Edwin Louis Cole because it gives me a heart check.
 It helps me understand my motives for doing what I'm doing.